-Right in the heart of the Silver State is Nevada’s Big Smoky Valley, home to several small, friendly communities that embody the spirit and heart of the American West.
-One of these rural towns is Round Mountain, which began as a mining town in 1905.
+Right in the heart of the Silver State is Nevada’s Big Smoky Valley, home to several hardy, friendly communities that truly embody the spirit and heart of the American West.
+One of these rural towns is Round Mountain, which came about as a mining town in 1906.
 All these years later, a modern-day mining community remains, as this portion of Nevada is still highly lucrative in gold mining.

-Although gold was discovered in 1905, it wasn’t until the following year that the big bonanzas began and with them, the flood of prospectors, settlers and major mining companies to settle in the area.
-Six mills would set up shop in the following decade, as well as much-needed amenities that ranged from hotels, restaurants and general stores to lodging houses, banks, a school, hospital and library.
-Despite the booming gold discoveries and all of the amenities, Round Mountain’s remote location was a factor in keeping the population down.
+Gold was discovered here in 1906, and in the years following several huge bonanzas began, prompting prospectors, settlers and major mining companies to settle in the area.
+Six mills would set up shop the following decade, as well as much-needed amenities that ranged from hotels, restaurants, and general stores to lodging houses, banks, a school, hospital and library.
+Despite the booming gold discoveries and all of the amenities, Round Mountain’s remote location was certainly a factor in low population count.

-Today, Big Smoky Valley is home to about 2,000 residents and most of them can be found in the planned community of Hadley.
-It’s a subdivision built by the Round Mountain Gold Corporation, and its existence is the result of the continued expansion of the mining operations in Round Mountain.
+Today, Big Smoky Valley is home to about 2,000 residents, and most of them can be found in the planned community of Hadley.
+A subdivision built by the Round Mountain Gold Corporation, the community exists as a result of the continued expansion of the mining operations in Round Mountain.
 While the Elko area continues to be the emperor of Nevada’s gold belt, Round Mountain is nothing to wince at.
 Although carved away over time, major mining operations persist in Round Mountain today.
-Hadley, in the valley below Round Mountain, offers amenities such as a grocery store, community center, library, schools, athletic facilities, several churches, a swimming pool and the seasonal Round Mountain Golf Course.
+Hadley, in the valley below Round Mountain, offers amenities such as a grocery store, community center, library, schools, athletic facilities, several churches, a swimming pool, and the seasonal Round Mountain Golf Course.

-If you happen to be in the neighborhood, spend some time exploring Round Mountain.
+If you are traveling in this neck of the woods, spend some time exploring Round Mountain.
 The area gives travelers a glimpse into the life of a modern day mining community, which is interesting to say the least.
 The town has many structures left over from its earliest days, but as the open mining pit expands, their fates are uncertain.
-One thing is for sure – these passports to history won’t be here forever, so make sure to see them while you can.
+One thing is for sure—these passports to history wont be here forever, so make sure you see them while you still can.